Crosley Record Player Reviews 2017: Who’s the Best Sounding of them All?

 These classic turntables come in retro suitcase-like designs that you can take anywhere.
 It has built-in stereo speakers and amplification packed in a ready-to-go and lightweight briefcase.
 These charmers will definitely take you back to the golden age of vinyl music playing.

-Before I dive into the Crosley record player reviews, let me give you first a list of what to look for in the record player.
+But before I dive into the Crosley record player reviews, let me give you first a list of what to look for in the record player.

 Things to Consider in Buying a Crosley Record Player